sun1638650145/Libraries-and-Extensions-for-TensorFlow-for-Apple-Silicon/tutorials/addons/addons.md

    bazel --version # Make sure the version is 4.2.x.
    ````

    * Usually, the `bazel` installed by `brew` will be the latest version.
-The latest version often does not match the version required by `text`, which may cause many unexpected problems, so we install it by specifying the version manually.
+The latest version often does not match the version required by `addons`, which may cause many unexpected problems, so we install it by specifying the version manually.

 4. Download and extract `addons 0.18.0`.